gem/oq-engine/doc/faq-hazard.md

 ```python
 In[3]: calc.datastore.open('r')  # open the datastore for reading
 ```
-The inner format of the databook is not guaranteed to be the same across releases and it is not documented, so this approach is recommended only to the most adventurous people.
+The inner format of the datastore is not guaranteed to be the same across releases and it is not documented, so this approach is recommended to the most adventurous people.

 ### how do I plot/analyze/postprocess the results of a calculation?